Damascus steel is very unique, so searching for the best sharpening stone for Damascus steel, took a little extra thought.

 Two Types of Damascus Steel

-You will encounter two types of Damascus steel; these are the Cast Damascus steel and the Pattern-welded Damascus steel.
+You will encounter two types of Damascus steel; Cast Damascus steel and the Pattern-welded Damascus steel.

 Cast Damascus Steel